 I was afraid to create this coloring book.
 That fear made me realize that making this coloring book is probably one of the most important projects I could take on.

 Growing up is hard for everyone.
-For me growing up involved the loss of a parent and struggling with PMDD, which went undiagnosed for many years.
+Growing up involved losing a parent and struggling with PMDD, which went undiagnosed for many years.
 If that wasn't enough, I was also in denial about being queer.
 I was convinced that the key to my happiness what being in a heterosexual relationship.
-How messed up is that for the people I dated, and me?
+How messed up is that for the people I dated and me?
 I was a mess of anxiety, depression, and self-deprecation.

 I denied my true self for so long.
-From elementary school all the way to college, I remember kids being humiliated and traumatized just for being themselves.
-The adults in my life never talked about queer people, and when they did queers were the target of a joke.
+From elementary school to college, I remember kids being humiliated and traumatized just for being themselves.
+The adults in my life never talked about queer people, and queers were the target of a joke when they did.
 It felt like everyone around me was trying to convince me that there was something wrong with anyone who was not straight and gender-conforming.
-But, what it did was brainwashed me to believe was that there was something wrong with me.
-So, I hid any real feelings I had about my gender and sexuality.
+But, what it did was brainwashed me to believe that there was something wrong with me.
+So, I hid my real feelings about my gender and sexuality.

 I finally embraced all of those feelings when I was 28 years old.
 When I came out, most people were loving and accepting.
 Some people even told me they knew I was gay all along.
 But not everything was beautiful.
 When I married my wife, I noticed that my siblings struggled with what they should tell their kids about me and my wife, their new aunt.
 That's what inspired me to create this book.

-I want LGBTQIA+ for Kids: A Coloring and Activity Book to help parents talk to their kids about what LGBTQIA+ means, and give queer children words to help describe their feelings as they develop.
-This book is helpful for all children so they can begin to understand that different is natural and beautiful and, hopefully, help make this world a more inclusive place.
+I want LGBTQIA+ for Kids: A Coloring and Activity Book to help parents talk to their kids about what LGBTQIA+ means and give queer children words to help describe their feelings as they develop.
+This book is helpful for all children so they can begin to understand that different is natural and beautiful and, hopefully, help make this world more inclusive.